aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getDefaultXRatioToChart() {#getDefaultXRatioToChart--}

+<b>@deprecated.</b> Please use the 'defaultXRatioToChart' property instead.
 Represents x of default position in units of Fraction of the chart area.

 ```javascript
 getDefaultXRatioToChart() : number;